Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: On vNM stable sets in roommate instances

-In this section we demonstrate the connection between internal closedness and the concept of vNM stability which is well-studied in the matching literature.
-We show that the instance we constructed to prove NP-hardness of internal closedness directly implies NP-hardness of vNM stability in the roommate case.
+In this section we show the implication of our results on internal closedness and for vNM stability.
+We show that the instance we constructed to prove coNP-hardness of \texttt{CvNMS} directly implies coNP-hardness of \texttt{CvNMS} and \texttt{FvNMS}.